johnkennedy9147/johnkennedy9147/README.md

 ### I'm John Kennedy.

 ### I'm a software engineer living near Glasgow, Scotland.
-### I'm software engineer primarily working on full stack web.
+### I'm mostly work on full stack web including mobile development.

-### I have worked mainly in large banks and other financial institutions but recently moved into the startup world at a Scottish healthtech company called Phlo.
+### In the past I have worked mainly in large banks and other financial institutions but recently moved into the startup world at a Scottish healthtech company called Phlo.

 ### I am always learning, just now my main focus is getting better at Python and learning Go.